-- If a chapter loses suite privileges, the chapter will still be expected to pay for all suite rental charges in full.
-Consideration will be given to provide temporary storage of sorority suite furnishings.
-Penn State University is not responsible for loss or damage of stored items.
+- If a chapter has suite privileges suspended, the chapter will still be expected to pay for the full suite rental fees.
+Consideration will be given to provide temporary storage of sorority suite furnishings if necessary.
+The University is not responsible for loss or damage of stored items.

 - If a chapter loses reserved housing privileges, the chapter may be displaced from the current suite.

 J. SORORITY SUITE RENTAL AGREEMENT

 The semester rental fee for the sorority suite is determined by Housing and Food Services.
 The rental fee will be charged separately for fall and spring semesters, and includes storage of sorority equipment and paraphernalia over the summer.
 Chapters are not permitted to sublet the sorority suite.

 2017-2018 Rate for a large suite: $2546.00 per semester.

 - The sorority assistant, treasurer, and president will receive an electronic bill through Penn State email for the suite rental fee at the beginning of fall and spring semesters.
 Payment for the rental fee can be made to the Bursar’s Office, and is due on or before the Monday of the seventh (7th) week of the semester.